Student Services Team

 All full-time students will have an Electronic Individual Learning Plan (EILP) which will monitor progress across the course(s) and set targets to help them successfully achieve their qualifications.

-You will have the opportunity to complete activities such as matching abilities and transferable skills, CV writing and interview preparation.
+- Finally, you will have the opportunity to undertake activities to assist with job applications, CV writing and interview preparation.

 Looked After Young People and Care Leavers